pypa/pip/docs/html/user_guide.rst

 =================

-"Dependency Groups" are lists of items to be installed stored in a `pyproject.toml` file.
+"Dependency Groups" are lists of items to be installed stored in a ``pyproject.toml`` file.

-A dependency group is logically just a list of requirements, similar to the contents of :ref:Requirements Files.
-Unlike requirements files, dependency groups cannot contain non-package arguments for :ref:pip install.
+A dependency group is logically just a list of requirements, similar to the contents of :ref:`Requirements Files`.
+Unlike requirements files, dependency groups cannot contain non-package arguments for :ref:`pip install`.

 Groups can be declared like so: